Richard Barber Interdisciplinary Research Program

 Since 2010, Richard Barber has generously funded our summer research program that has brought together researchers from across Wayne State University for transformative research and educational experiences.

-Our program fosters collaboration between faculty and students from the College of Engineering, the School of Medicine, the College of Pharmacy and Health Sciences, and College of Liberal Arts and Sciences.
+Our program fosters collaboration between faculty and students from the College of Engineering, the School of Medicine, the College of Pharmacy and Health Sciences, and the College of Liberal Arts and Sciences.
 This year includes a focus on student mentorship and expands the undergraduate schedule to a full-time workload.
 We aim to have this research experience be a meaningful experience for helping the students develop scientific approaches to problem-solving and fostering their high-tech careers.

-We have selected seven projects to fund that include collaborations between the departments of Biological Sciences, Biomedical Engineering, Chemical Engineering and Materials Sciences, Civil and Environmental Engineering, Computer Science, Geology, Industrial and Systems Engineering, Neurosurgery, Ophthalmology, Visual and Anatomical Sciences, Pathology, Pediatrics, and Pharmacology.
+We have selected seven projects to fund that include collaborations between the Departments of Biological Sciences, Biomedical Engineering, Chemical Engineering and Materials Sciences, Civil and Environmental Engineering, Computer Science, Geology, Industrial and Systems Engineering, Neurosurgery, Ophthalmology, Visual and Anatomical Sciences, Pathology, Pediatrics, and Pharmacology.